 Whether you’re a buyer’s agent, listing agent, firm owner, or real estate marketer, you likely realize how important your landing pages are in this internet driven world.
 But are your landing pages converting as well as they could be?
 I hate to say it, but probably not…

 The average conversion rate across all industries in Google AdWords is 3.75% – but for real estate businesses, the average is only 2.47%.

-Simplicity is key when it comes to your landing pages, and this goes for everything from the imagery to the copy to the CTA’s and search functionality.
+Simplicity is key when it comes to your real estate website, and landing pages are no different.
+This goes for everything from the imagery to the copy to the CTA’s and search functionality.

 When people are beginning the process of buying or selling property, they don’t want to read a book of fine-print text.
 Whether you’re trying to generate leads through an email collector form or just simply have your visitors search for properties through your landing page, make sure that your copy and design is simple, relevant, and to the point.

 I like the example below from Paragon Real Estate Group where they have all of the most important things listed to generate search results that are relevant.
 They also make the process even easier by having the beds and baths options already selected as “any.”
 This allows a searcher who has less of a preference to only need to make two selections before getting where they want to go.

 What comes to mind when the words “real estate” are spoken?
 Not a dumpy old alleyway or block of boring text.
 Rather, you should picture a beautiful farmhouse surrounded by plush greenery or a small cottage with a view of the ocean.